Fizhu/Bike-App-Concept/README.md

 ## Author
 * **M. Hafizh Anbiya**

-If you guys love it or got any issue it will be pleasure to give me a feedback 👋 Stay with me, next project will be uploaded later 😎
+If you guys love it or got any issue, it will be pleasure to give me a feedback 👋 Stay with me, next project will be uploaded later 😎

 #### Regards, Fizhu - 2020